David Copperfield conjures therapeutic magic at the University

 Copperfield first established Project Magic in the US in the early 1980s and for the Australian launch he will be training magicians and health-care workers on how to interact with and teach magic to recovery patients.
 He will be joined by Dr Julie DeJean, administrative director of Kansas behavioural medicine hospital Stormont-Vail West, who will be speaking on her experience of using magic to stimulate the recovery process.

-Guests interested in attending the August 8th seminar at the University of Sydney's Bosch Lecture Theatre.
+Guests interested in attending the August 8th seminar at the University of Sydney's Bosch Lecture Theatre are invited to click here toregister online.
 In addition to magicians, health-care workers are particularly welcome in the wheel-chair accessible venue.
 Photographic opportunities will be available for visiting journalists.

 Contact: Sarah Stock